Lost-Outpost/Telsera/GAMEPLAY.md

 ### New Mechanics

-- [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953) - Skip the traditional cart ride and begin your Redoran journey at the end of Helgen Keep.
-The mod also gives you some starting equipment.

 - [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - New mechanic to tame wild animals as followers and companions

 - [Simple Scroll Transcribing](nexusmods.com/skyrimspecialedition/mods/73450) - Adds scroll transcription stations to court wizard's environments and the Arcaneum